genevaers/User-Documentation/docs/11 Typical goals.md

 has_children: true
 ---
 # 11 Typical goals
+The number 11 is the folder number
 Companies use our product for the goals below.
-The number 11 is the folder number, not the number of goals.